| A

 banking. |

-A clause in marine insurance policy
+| WAREHOUSE-TO-WAREHOUSE | A clause in marine insurance policy

 whereby the underwriter agrees to cover the goods while in